Nanat-21/golden-ethiopia-tour-and-travel/README.md

 npm start
 ```
 ---

-🛡️ Security Best Practices
+## 🛡️ Security Best Practices
-To follow industry security standards, the .env file containing sensitive database credentials has been excluded from this repository using .gitignore.
+To follow industry security standards, the `.env` file containing sensitive database credentials has been excluded from this repository using `.gitignore`.

+---
-© 2026 Golden Ethiopia Project Team
+> **© 2026 Golden Ethiopia Project Team**